 This was the latest in a series of efforts by the General Assembly to raise public awareness and to seek deeper engagement on nuclear disarmament matters.
 In 2009, the General Assembly had declared 29 August as the International Day against Nuclear Tests (resolution 64/35).

-In 2014, in its resolution 69/58, the General Assembly further expressed its desire to commemorate the Day, by requests the Secretary-General and the President of the General Assembly to make all the arrangements necessary to commemorate and promote it, including by convening an annual meeting of the Assembly to commemorate the International Day and to provide a platform for the promotion of these activities.
-The General Assembly repeated these requests and call in 2015, 2016 and 2017 in its resolutions 70/34, 71/71 and 72/251.
+In 2014, in its resolution 69/58, the General Assembly further expressed its desire to commemorate the Day, and requested the Secretary-General and the President of the General Assembly to make all arrangements necessary to commemorate and promote it, including by convening an annual meeting of the Assembly to commemorate the International Day and to provide a platform for the promotion of these activities.
+The General Assembly repeated these requests and call in subsequent years in its resolutions 70/34, 71/71,, 72/251 and 73/40.

 The International Day for the Total Elimination of Nuclear Weapons has been observed annually since 2014.
 Pursuant to the resolutions of the General Assembly, Member States, the United Nations system and civil society, including non-governmental organizations, academia, parliamentarians, the mass media and individuals are encouraged to commemorate and promote the International Day through enhancing public awareness and education about the threat posed to humanity by nuclear weapons and the necessity for their total elimination.